Reading time: 3 minutes

 AFCA will consider super complaints about:

-- advice you were given about a super product
+- Advice you were given about a super product

-- fees or costs incorrectly charged or calculated, but not fees or costs you think are too high
+- Fees or costs incorrectly charged or calculated, but not fees or costs you think are too high

-- information you were not given about the product, including fees or costs
+- Information you were not given about the product, including fees or costs

-- errors in information provided to you (such as incorrect benefit statements)
+- Errors in information provided to you (such as incorrect benefit statements)

-- errors in information provided to the ATO about your contributions
+- Errors in information provided to the ATO about your contributions

-- decisions your super fund made, including applications for insurance through your super account
+- Decisions your super fund made, including applications for insurance through your super account

-- death benefit payments
+- Death benefit payments (time limits apply)

-- unreasonable delays in paying a benefit or switching investment options
+- Unreasonable delays in paying a benefit or switching investment options

-- instructions that were not followed (such as switching your investment option or changing your insurance cover)
+- Instructions that were not followed (such as switching your investment option or changing your insurance cover)

-- incorrect or unauthorised transactions.
+- Incorrect or unauthorised transactions.

 AFCA will not consider super complaints about: